Chamak (film): Production

 The project marks the first in the combination of Suni and Ganesh.
 The project also marks the debut of Ganesh's daughter Charithriya.
 The filming began on 14 April 2017 in Bengaluru.
 Further, between 24 and 27 May, a Holi game sequence was shot inviting youngsters to participate in the shoot.
-The shooting of songs was held at Ireland.
+The shooting of songs was held at Italy.

 Soundtrack

 Judah Sandy has composed 5 songs.